 - Lights: Because this simply just fades out when you start a movie you can use as many Hue lights as you’d like.
 I’ve only got 4 lights in a small condo so I use them all so I set my lights to a “Group of Lights” with the ID as “0” to use them all.

 - Misc Settings: Again I turn both of these off.

 - The only real thing to change in here is the “DIM/UNDIM Transition Time”.
 I have mine set to 7 seconds. with everything else deselected.

 Again you may have to restart Kodi to see the effects take place.

-The Phillips Hue Plugin for Kodi is a neat addition to your Kodi system.
+The Philips Hue Plugin for Kodi is a neat addition to your Kodi system.
 While it’s not actively maintained or developed it should still work for some of the things I’ve shown above.

-Don’t forget you’ll need to purchase both the Phillips Hue Lights and Hub for this to work.
+Don’t forget you’ll need to purchase both the Philips Hue Lights and Hub for this to work.

 If you have any questions on setup or problems please feel free to leave them in the comments section below.